Backstreet Boys: 2004–2006: Never Gone and Richardson's departure

-The Backstreet Boys entered the studios in January 2004 to start recording the new album.
-They also started performing together to promote their return to the music scene.
-They started a small Asian tour in September, visiting Beijing, Shanghai, Tokyo, and Manila, performing some new material.
-Based on the success of this tour, they announced a Mexican tour, visiting Mexico City and Monterrey.
+In January 2004, the Backstreet Boys began working on their fifth studio album.
 The album's first single, "Incomplete," was released to radio stations on March 28, 2005.
-Following the release of the single, they embarked on their Up Close & Personal Tour in March, which served as a pre-album release tour.
+Following the release of the single, they embarked on their Up Close & Personal Tour in March.
 "Incomplete" peaked at number 13 on the U.S. Billboard Hot 100 and charted within the top 10 in 13 countries.
-In addition, it debuted at number one in Australia, becoming their first number-one hit in the country.
+It debuted at number one in Australia, becoming their first number-one hit in the country.

-After recording for more than a year, the Backstreet Boys finally released their comeback album Never Gone on June 14, 2005.
+After recording for over a year, the Backstreet Boys released Never Gone on June 14, 2005.
 The album debuted at No. 3 on the U.S. chart with first-week sales of 291,000 copies.
 However, the drastic style change drew negative criticism from Rolling Stone.
-Never Gone was certified platinum in the U.S. and four singles were released from the album.
+Never Gone was certified platinum in the U.S. with four singles released from the album.
 The second single, "Just Want You to Know," hit the top 10 in the UK.
 The third singles were "Crawling Back to You" for the U.S. and "I Still..." for the rest of the world.
 Never Gone has sold approximately 3 million copies worldwide.

 The Backstreet Boys began the first leg of their Never Gone Tour on July 22, 2005, in West Palm Beach, Florida.
 After that, the first leg ran until November 2005 in Europe, and in January 2006, the second leg started in Tokyo, Japan.
 Finally, the tour concluded on February 2, 2006, in Melbourne, Australia.

 On June 23, 2006, it was announced that Richardson had left the Backstreet Boys to pursue other interests.
 Both Richardson and the rest of the group issued a statement on their official site, stating that he departed amicably and the door was always open for him to return.
-Following Richardson's departure, the group was suggested to change their name to Backstreet, but they decided against it.
-They also turned down an offer to star in a reality show to find a new member and musicians who had expressed interest in replacing Richardson, such as Sam Licata and former NSYNC members Lance Bass and Joey Fatone, stating that they were not planning to replace him.
+Following Richardson's departure, the group turned down an offer to star in a reality show to find a new member and stated that they were not planning to replace him.